 Some Anti-Virus products do not scan all kind of files by design/default (e.g. based on their file extensions), or use fingerprinting technologies, which may skip already scanned files in order to increase the speed (see comments on page 6).
-We copied a set of different file types which are widespread at home and office workstations from one physical hard disk to another physical hard disk.
+We copied a set of various common file types from one physical hard disk to another physical hard disk.